Use of Faulty States in Cat-Code Error Correction: Propagation of Phases for State Initialisation

 removes the quadratic dependence in ${\xi_{m}}$.
 The time required for this interaction is on the order of that for the generation of the YS states, and becomes shorter as the spacing between Fock states increases.

-To demonstrate the stability of the modular photon number measurement against measurement error as we increase the number of coherent state components, in Figure~\ref{fig:amplification_circuit_sample_results} we sample measurement outcomes and the final state fidelities with a coherent state target {input} and cat state probe. {Measurement outcomes are sampled randomly for circuits implementing photon number measurements ${\mathrm{mod}\:2}$ and ${\mathrm{mod}\:4}$.} Final states with fidelities above ${0.99}$ are observed with probability ${p > 0.985}$.
+{ To demonstrate the stability of the modular photon number measurement against measurement error as we increase the number of coherent state components, in Figure~\ref{fig:amplification_circuit_sample_results} we sample measurement outcomes and the final state fidelities with a coherent state target {input} and cat state probe. {Measurement outcomes are sampled randomly for circuits implementing photon number measurements ${\mathrm{mod}\:2}$ and ${\mathrm{mod}\:4}$.} Final states with fidelities above ${0.99}$ are observed with probability ${p > 0.985}$.
 The fidelity

-is taken with respect to the most likely final cat state ${\hat{a}^{K/2-k} \lvert + \rangle_{K}}$, not restricted to ${\lvert + \rangle}$.
+is taken with respect to the most likely final cat state ${\hat{a}^{K/2-k} \lvert + \rangle_{K}}$, not restricted to ${\lvert + \rangle}$. }

-\subsubsection{Relative Phases in Tele-correction}
+\subsection{Relative Phases in Tele-correction}

 While the relative phases of the YS states can be corrected in modular photon number measurements, it may be expected that they would remain detrimental in tele-correction as these states do not have the photon number distribution of true cat code states.
-This turns out not to be the case; below we explore the performance of tele-correction by contrasting approximate preparation of cat states with the direct use of the YS states in the tele-correction circuit.

-When a displacement is applied to a YS state, the form of the photon number distribution is altered and can display periodic behaviour \cite{leeAmplificationMulticomponentSuperpositions1994}.
-A straightforward approach to cat state generation might be to optimise this distribution so that the bulk of the population exists in a particular modular subspace of the Fock states.